dvdmtw98/blog/blog-vault/articles/2023-12-31-building-home-lab-part-1.md

 Hacker Image by [catalyststuff](https://www.freepik.com/free-vector/hacker-operating-laptop-cartoon-icon-illustration-technology-icon-concept-isolated-flat-cartoon-style_11602236.htm) on Freepik

 > [!IMPORTANT] Changelog
+> -  **Mar., 28 2026**
+> 	- Updated Part 3, 4, 5, 8, 9 and 11 with new images and descriptions to reflect the changes introduced in Part 2.
+> 	- Added steps in Part 8 and 9 to configure pfSense interface using the GUI.
+> -  **Mar., 27 2026**
+> 	- Updated Part 1 to add steps to disable Hyper-V.
+> 	- Updated Part 2 with the overhauled pfSense installation steps.
 > - **Feb.
 23, 2025**
 > 	- Updated Part 2 and Part 4 with instructions on disabling DHCPv6 on the WAN interface.
 > - **Feb.
 15, 2025**